mohalnassery/HR-Management-System/notes.md

 in dependents we will do this:
-- it will list all dependents for the employee
+- it will list all dependents for the employee (table view)
 - option to add dependent:
     - Name
     - Relation (spouse, child, parent, sibling, other)